Enterprise IT Policy Development and Approval Process

-- Make final decision regarding approval or rejection of the policy proposal, based on feedback from IT, advisory groups and others, as well as the recommendation of the Information Security Risk & Policy Committee.
+- Make final decision regarding approval or rejection of the policy proposal, based on feedback from and in consultation with the OneIT Community, advisory groups, and others, as well as the recommendation of ISPO and IRPC.

 - Share final policy with President, Provost, Vice Presidents, General Counsel, Deans, DEO’s, and other groups as appropriate.